ShahidAtSRS/HTMLTest/README.txt

 Files

 	README						This file
 	graphics 					folder to keep image files separate html scafold.HTML				HTML scafold file contains basic html instructions TablePractice-SRSGradClass2022.html		html table practice showing 4 pics test send email.html				command to start email client on your pc

 no test files yes

 	test1.in					to be created
 	test1.expected					to be created

-to be added: python script runtests.py to run tests
+Another important file to be added: python script runtests.py to run tests